THE BREED

 The strong protective nature of this breed for its family can be mistaken for aggressiveness and as such it is important to socialise the pup with other animals and people at an early age, particularly male pups.
 Once a Chesapeake Bay Retriever understands the ground rules, there are unlikely to be any future problems but it is important to teach these ground rules at an early age as an adult Chessie is a big, powerful dog.

-The breed may have two inherited genetic diseases, Hip Dysplasia and Progressive Retinal Atrophy which have been identified overseas.
+The breed may have two inherited genetic diseases Hip Dysplasia and Progressive Retinal Atrophy that have been identified overseas.
 Fortunately, the breed is relatively recent to Australia and all breeding stock imported from America and the United Kingdom have been tested free of both diseases.
-Subsequent problems have rarely occurred in Australia.
+Subsequently, these problems have rarely occurred in Australia.

 IDEAL OWNERS

-Any person who can ensure that the Chesapeake Bay Retriever will be able to share their life and can train and control a dog.
-Ideally, the person would lead an active outdoor life and be able to reciprocate the love and affection that will surely come.
-The breed makes a great children's pet and will play for hours.
+Any person who can ensure that the Chesapeake Bay Retriever will be able to share their life and can train and control a dog is a suitable owner.
+Ideally, the person would lead an active outdoor life and be able to reciprocate the Chessie's love and affection.
+The breed makes a great children's companion and will play for hours.

 IN CONCLUSION